FGRibreau/import-tweets-to-mastodon/README.md

-# Importing tweets for a Mastodon instance (e. g.: https://framapiaf.org) :bird::arrow_right::elephant:
+# Importing tweets for a Mastodon instance :bird::arrow_right::elephant:
 Thats a simples script to import yours tweets from any Twitter account to a Mastodon account, in any instance.

 ## Steps